Duality for local fields and sheaves on the category of fields: Duality for local fields with perfect residue field

 In particular, the functors $\Alg / k \to \Ab(k^{\rat}_{\et})$ and $\Pro \Alg / k \to \Ab(k^{\ind\rat}_{\et})$ are fully faithful.
 Using this theorem, we will interpret Serre's local class field theory as a duality for local fields with coefficients in $\Gm$ and extensions by $\Z$.
 (We denote the perfection of $\Gm$ simply by $\Gm$ as in Notation.)
 The result is Theorem \ref{thm: duality, Z-coefficients}.
 We will then deduce Theorem \ref{thm: main theorem, duality} by trivializing finite (multiplicative) $A$ and embedding it into a product of copies of $\Gm$.

 \begin{Rmk} Theorem \ref{thm: comparison of Ext, proalgebraic setting} holds also for commutative quasi-algebraic groups $A$ and $B$ not necessarily affine, for example, abelian varieties.
-The proof given in Section \ref{sec: extensions of algebraic groups as sheaves on the rational etale site} still works for such groups.
+See Remark \ref{rmk: generalizing to abelian varieties}.
 Affine groups as stated above are sufficient for the purpose of duality for local fields with coefficients in finite group schemes. \end{Rmk}